lutherjohnrichards/VSCode-AIP-linter/README.md

 # VSCode-AIP-linter
-A linter plugin for Visual Studio Code that follows Google's AIP.
+A linter plugin for Visual Studio Code that follows Google's AIP, built for use with Alis Exchange (https://alisx.com/).

-The functionality is built using the executable at: https://linter.aip.dev/
+The functionality is built using the executable at: https://linter.aip.dev/ and follows Google's API Improvement Proposals defined here (https://google.aip.dev/).
+The goal is to assist the deisng of APIs using Google's API design decisions, and provide a framework and system for others to document their own API design rules and practices.

 ## Notes
 AIP spec contains rules for a lot of different platforms/languages, so users of api-linter will want to have project specific linter config which might look like this: